gabelluardo/itertools/README.md

 ### Combinations with Replacement

-Yields `r` length `Arrays` from the input `iterable`.
-Order of selection is not important and elements are chosen with replacement.
+Returns `r-length` subsequences of elements from the input `iterable` allowing individual elements to be repeated more than once.

 ```ts
 import { assertEquals } from "@std/assert";